 \section{Proposed matching policies}

-In this section, we develop matching policies with the goal of maximizing our objective \eqref{eq:Profit}.
+In this section, we develop matching policies with the goal of \amy{asymptotically} maximizing our objective \eqref{eq:Profit}.
 To do so, we first define an optimization problem that determines the optimal matching rates (Section~\ref{sec:SMP}) and we refer to it as the \emph{matching problem} (MP).
-Then, we propose a discrete review matching policy that (asymptotically) achieves these rates (Section~\ref{sec:matching rate}) and we call this policy the \emph{matching-rate-based policy}.
-When the existence of an optimal extreme point solution is ensured, we are able to propose a discrete review \emph{priority-ordering policy} that prioritize the edges and also (asymptotically) achieves the optimal matching rates (Section~\ref{sec:priotiry}).
+Then, we propose a discrete review matching policy that asymptotically achieves these rates (Section~\ref{sec:matching rate}), and we call this policy the \emph{matching-rate-based policy}.
+When the existence of an optimal extreme point solution \amy{to the MP} is ensured, we are able to propose a discrete review \emph{priority-ordering policy} that prioritize the edges and also asymptotically achieves the optimal matching rates (Section~\ref{sec:priotiry}).

 A discrete review policy decides on matches at review time points and does nothing at all other times \citep[see, for example,][]{GW14}.
-Longer review periods allow more flexibility in making matches but risk losing impatient customers and workers.
-Shorter review periods prevent customer/worker loss but may not have sufficient numbers of customers/workers of each type to ensure the most valuable matches can be made.
+Longer review periods allow more flexibility in making matches but risk losing impatient \levi{agents}.
+Shorter review periods prevent customer/worker loss \amy{and \levi{reduce} holding cost} but may not have sufficient numbers of customers/workers of each type to ensure the most valuable matches can be made.